 Is the recruitment process both quick and effective?

-If there is too long a gap between the applications being submitted, interviews and job offers, there is a real risk that organizations will lose out on the most highly sought candidates.
+If there is too long a gap between the applications being submitted, interviews, and job offers, there is a real risk that organizations will lose out on the most highly sought candidates.
 Has time been set aside to ensure you can act fast, without rushing?
-Does the recruitment process only involve necessary processes needed for that specific role?
+Does the recruitment process only involve the necessary processes needed for that specific role?